The jewel in the crown of the Earth Trust

 Managing woodland habitats

-Earth Trust manages Little Wittenham Wood to revert it back to being predominantly a broad leaved woodland with some conifers throughout.
-Timber extracted is used to heat the Earth Trust Centre.
-We also carry out coppicing, which involves cutting species such as hazel and spindle to their base in the winter time.
+Earth Trust manages Little Wittenham Wood in a way that encourages predominantly broad leaved trees with some conifers throughout.
+Timber extracted is used in our boiler to heat the Earth Trust Centre.
+Part of the management includes coppicing, which involves cutting species such as hazel and spindle to their base in the winter time.
 This traditional management technique helps create a diverse structure to the woodland habitat as well as producing materials used in hedge laying and hurdle making.

 Each year sections of the rides are coppiced in winter.
 This helps to create open sunny glades within the wood and provides perfect habitats for butterflies, other invertebrates and many woodland birds.
 Protected species such as the firecrest and red kite have been known to breed within the wood.